-Managing your time is important – we know, you hear that a lot, but it is 100% a fact.
-The question you really want to know the answer to is why exactly is time management important and how will these skills help you become a better business owner and grow your business.
+Time management is essential – we know, you hear that a lot, but it is 100% a fact.
+The question you really want to know the answer to is why exactly is time management important and how will these skills help you become a better business owner and grow your business?
 Let’s take a closer look at time management and what it means for you.

 I know time management is Important but what is it exactly?